When Old Meets New: Vintage Bathroom Design

 In certain situations, personal preference may dictate a client’s preference for the period style of their bathroom, and that preference will guide every design choice.
 A Wentworth client often traveled to Manhattan for business and loved the Art Deco hotels he stayed in.
 Although the Art Deco style didn’t necessarily suit his Italianate Victorian home on Capitol Hill, we designed for him a vintage bathroom that reflected the Art Deco style he loved.
 Every detail was Art Deco, from the ziggurat-like crown molding to the inset chevron tile patterns to a custom vanity with angle corners.

 Homeowners are often fond of the Arts and Crafts style, either because they live in a period 1920s bungalow with Arts and Crafts details or simply because they want to introduce Arts and Crafts design features to their home.
 Both design tactics have merit – adhering to the style of an older house promotes a consistency of design throughout the home, while selecting a favorite contrasting style embellishes one’s home with a unique style.
 We sometimes hear a client who owns a bland production-development house in a subdivision say, “My house has no architectural detail.”
 In this case, a custom bathroom, especially in the Arts and Crafts style, can help give their home a unique character.

-Call Wentworth if you’re interested in a vintage bathroom design today for your Maryland, Washington, DC and Virginia area home!
+Call Wentworth if you’re interested in a retro bathroom renovation for your Maryland, Washington, DC, or Northern Virginia home!